-If you intend on using Shimano's new M9100 XTR group, then you might be aware that the new groupset now requires a special Micro Spline freehub body in order to work with the new 12-speed cassettes.
-However, Shimano isn't making any complete wheelsets with Micro Spline hubs, so just where can you find one?
+If you intend on using Shimano's M9100 XTR or the recently released M8100 XT and M7100 SLX groupsets, then you might be aware that they require a special Micro Spline freehub body for their 12-speed cassettes.
+However, Shimano is only licensing it to selected partners, so where can you find a wheel or hub that'll work?

 We've emailed brands and manufacturers to find out just where you can find a complete Micro Spline wheelset or compatible hub and we've listed them all below.
-It's not a particularly long list, as unlike SRAM's XD freehub format, it's not an open standard and you have to license the design from Shimano - we presume that involves handing over money and/or agreeing to strict conditions about how you make it.
+Unlike SRAM's XD freehub format, it's not an open standard and you have to license the design from Shimano - that's why not every hub brand offers a Micro Spline.

 The FH-M9111-BS is an XTR level straight pull spoke hub that's available only in a 28H drilling, Centrelock disc mount and 148mm Boost width with 12mm axle, retailing at £245.